-At first glance, employers’ responsibilities and obligations under the superannuation rules can seem complex, but they’re fairly straightforward once you look into it.
+At first glance, employers’ responsibilities and obligations under the superannuation laws can seem complex, but they’re fairly straightforward once you look into it.
 Here’s what you need to know:

 1. Choosing a default super fund

 Employers must choose a default fund for compulsory Super Guarantee contributions.
 As the term suggests, it’s the fund which you pay into, on an employee’s behalf if they haven’t nominated their own super fund or don’t already have a super fund when they commence working for you.

 Choosing a default fund is a very important decision, as super is your staff's money, and you want to do the right thing by them.
 Industry SuperFunds not only perform well, they are run only to benefit your employees and do not charge joining or handling fees for your company’s super payments.
 Industry SuperFunds make it easy to administer your employees’ super contributions and they are MySuper authorised, so you can rest assured that you are providing your employees with a default fund which has low fees for members, historic strong returns^ and is run only to benefit them.
 Most Modern Awards list the default super funds that employers must choose from for their default funds.
 You can use our Default Fund Finder to get a list of Industry SuperFunds that are included on the list for each relevant award.

 You must ensure that your default fund offers a MySuper product.
 MySuper is a low cost, simple super product that meets certain performance requirements.
 If your current default fund does not offer a MySuper product you will need to switch to a fund that does.

 If an employee wishes to choose their own super fund or wishes to choose one, they can notify you of this when they first join your company, or they may choose a fund at any time during their employment.
 They can even change funds, but the onus is on the employee to tell you.
 For more details about choice of funds, see the Super Rules page.